-The Role of the CFO in Business Transformation
+The CFO's Critical Role in Driving Business Transformation

-Traditionally, the CFO function has largely focused on compliance and financial management, with tasks revolving around financial planning and analysis, risk management, and cost control.
+Traditionally, the CFOs largely focused on compliance and financial management, with tasks revolving around financial planning and analysis, risk management and cost control.
 Today, we review the role of the CFO in business transformation.

 In today’s era of innovation, the CFO’s roles and responsibilities have evolved, including other functions such as management advisory and strategic decision-making.